Delicious simmered kabocha squash flavored with the popular Japanese seasoning shio koji (rice koji and salt), resulting in a unique umami flavor.

 Have you tried Kabocha (カボチャ, 南瓜) before?
 It’s called Kabocha squash in the U.S. and Japanese pumpkin in Australia and New Zealand.
-This Simmered Kabocha is one of the easiest way to cook kabocha, and it tastes amazing too!
+This simmered kabocha is one of the easiest way to cook kabocha, and of course it is super delicious!

 What is Kabocha?

-Kabocha is an Asian variety of winter squash, but in Japan we refer to it as pumpkin.
-It is very hard and has very thick deep green skin, not particularly “pretty.”
-But when you cut it open (it requires some strength to cut through), you will see a beautiful intense yellow-orange color inside.
+Kabocha is an Asian variety of winter squash, but in Japan, we refer to it as simply pumpkin.
+Kabocha’s exterior and texture is very hard when it’s raw, and has thick deep green skin.
+I know it’s not particularly “pretty.”
+But when you cut it open, (it will require some strength to cut through), you will see a beautiful intense yellow-orange flesh inside.

-Because kabocha is naturally very sweet, sweeter than butternut squash, a nice way to enjoy the kabochoa’s natural flavor is to simmer it, with minimum seasonings.
-For this recipe, I used only shio koji, which brings out nice umami from kabocha.
+Because kabocha is naturally very sweet, and sweeter than butternut squash, a nice way to enjoy the kabocha’s natural flavor is to simmer it with minimum seasonings.
+For this recipe, I used only Shio Koji (塩麹), which brings out nice umami from kabocha.

-Hikari Miso products are available in Japanese grocery stores and Amazon.
+I use shio koji from Hikari Miso and their products are available in Japanese grocery stores and on Amazon.

 If you want to make Homemade Shio Koji, watch this short video below.
 For the step-by-step recipe, click here.